-Serve these with shaak (especially rasawalla shaak such as baingan bharta) and homemade Dahi (yogurt) as a meal or enjoy as a snack with Masala Chai (cup of tea) and pickles such as Athela Marcha.
+Serve these with shaak (especially rasawalla shaak such as Baingan Bharta or like Ringan Bateta Nu Shaak and homemade Dahi (yogurt) as a meal or enjoy as a snack with Masala Chai (cup of tea) and pickles such as Athela Marcha.

 You can use leftover bhakri to even make Bhakri Pizza, a popular Gujarati street food.